BertHav/Omgevingsmonitor_Software/README.md

 #### Version 3.4
 NOx and VOC from sen55 is included in measurement.
 For this it is necessary that the sen55 has a longer runtime, this needs a USB powersupply.
 NOx is after 6 hours of operation reliable, VOC after about an hour.
 With battery operation the values for NOx and VOC reads zero from the sen55.

+## Known issues
+- If the OM runs on battery power and the boot button is pressed, it can take up to half a minute before the device is fully operational and the LED display starts when using a Sensirion sen5x sensor.
+- If 3 red LEDs illuminate repeatedly during start-up, the reset button must be pressed for approximately 3 seconds.
+This ensures that the ESP has sufficient time to reset.
+Then check whether the WiFi connection still works correctly.
+The OM must have uploaded the first values for temperature and humidity within one minute.
+If in doubt, the procedure for connecting to the home network can be carried out again.
+- The system must be reset twice to reach optimal energy saving mode.
+- If the user button is pressed to change the LED mode, it may take up to 30 seconds for the system to enter standby mode when a sen5x is attached.
+This is not really an issue because the system is waiting for a particle measurement.

 # License